 Which Salinity Data are Best for You?

-There have been three spaceborne sensors that measure(d) sea surface salinity (SSS), each with the same frequency (1.4 GHz, L-band) but with different technologies.
-Learn which salinity data may be best for you.
+There are three spaceborne sensors that have measured sea surface salinity (SSS), each with the same frequency (1.4 GHz, L-band) but with different technologies.
+Learn which salinity data are best for you.
+MORE

 RSS SMAP Salinity V4

 View the latest change in SMAP data processing and access information on previous versions.
 MORE

 Measuring salinity is no easy feat.
 NASA satellites that measure salinity need to take into account a variety of factors that can disturb the desired signal, including the ocean itself, the atmosphere, and beyond!
 Explore how salinity is measured from space and the sources of error that complicate these sensitive measurements.
 MORE